4 Camp Stoves Under $50 That Actually Cook: Budget Car Camping Picks for 2026

 You don't need a $150 camp stove.
-I tested and compared five real options under $50 — Coleman, Gas One, Etekcity — with honest specs, BTUs, fuel types, and which one wins for car camping.
+Compare four real options under $50 from Coleman, Gas One, and MSR—with honest BTUs, fuel types, and the right pick for budget car camping.

 The first time I camped with a "real" stove, it was a $22 Coleman that screwed onto a propane bottle.
 I boiled pasta, seared steaks, and made coffee every morning.
 Nobody complained about the food.
 Nobody asked how much the stove cost.